albamr09/albamr09.github.io/content/math/cet/03_differential_equations.md

 ## Implicit Differentiation

-Some functions are defined implicitly by a relation between x and y such as
+Some functions are defined implicitly by a relation between $x$ and $y$ such as

 $$
 x^2 + y^2 = 25
 $$

-In some cases it is possible to solve such an equation for y as an explicit function (or several functions) of $x$ (See Figure 1.)
+In some cases it is possible to solve such an equation for $y$ as an explicit function (or several functions) of $x$ (See Figure 1.)

 $$
 y = \pm \sqrt{25 - x^2}